dristi-singh/TabSage-ChromeExtension/README.md

 This project is licensed under the MIT License.

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-&copy; 2025 The Silicon Savants.
-All rights reserved.
+&copy; 2025 The Silicon Savants